objectcomputing/mFAST/ReadMe.md

     </template>
     </templates>

 To minimize the memory usage for applications in non-financial domains, mFAST supports 4 additional primitive types not in the FAST specification.
 They are int32Vector, uInt32Vector, int64Vector and uInt64Vector.
-These integer vector types have similar APIs to byteVector; however, there are neither *operator* nor *initial value* supports for them.
-In essence, a field specified as `<int32Vector name="myfield" id="1" />` would be encoded exactly as followings.
+These integer vector types have similar APIs to byteVector; however, neither *operator* nor *initial value* are supported for integer vectors.
+In essence, a field specified as `<int32Vector name="myfield" id="1" />` would be encoded exactly as follows:

   <sequence name="myfield" id="1">
     <int32 name="element"/>